 To measure the effectiveness of the components in our FogClear methodology, we conducted two experiments.
 In the first experiment we apply PAFER to repair functional errors in a layout; while the second experiment evaluates the effectiveness of SymWire and SafeResynth in finding potential electrical fixes.
-To facilitate metal fix, we pre-placed spare cells uniformly using the whitespace in the layouts, and they occupied about 70% of each layout's whitespace.
-These spare cells included INVERTERs, as well as twoinput AND, OR, XOR, NAND, and NOR gates.
-In the PAFER framework, we set the RANGE parameter to 50μm and MAXLEVEL to 2.
-Under these circumstances, around 45 spare cells (on average) are available when resynthesizing each signal.
+To allow metal fix, we pre-placed spare cells uniformly using the whitespace in the layouts, and they occupied about 70% of each layout's whitespace.
+The types of the spare cells included: INVERTER, AND, OR, XOR, NAND, and NOR (all cells except INVERTER have two inputs).
+In the PAFER framework, we set RANGE to 50μm and MAXLEVEL to 2.
 All the experiments were conducted on an AMD Opteron 880 workstation running Linux.
-The benchmarks were selected from OpenCores [28] except DLX, Alpha, and EXU_ECL.
-DLX and Alpha were internally developed benchmarks, while EXU_ECL was the control unit of OpenSparc's EXU block [29].
+The benchmarks were selected from OpenCores [27] except DLX, Alpha, and EXU\ECL.
+DLX and Alpha were internally developed benchmarks, while EXU\ECL was the control unit of OpenSparc's EXU block [28].
 Our benchmarks are representative because they cover various categories of modern circuits, and their characteristics are summarized in Table 1.
 In the table, "#FFs" is the number of flip-flops and "#Cells" is the cell count of each benchmark.
-To produce the layouts for our experiments, we first synthesized the RTL designs with Cadence RTL Compiler 4.10 using a cell library based on the 0.18μ m technology node.
-We
+To produce the layouts for our experiments, we first synthesized the RTL designs with Cadence RTL Compiler 4.10 using a cell library based on the 18μm technology node.
+We then placed the synthesized netlists with Capo 10.2 [6] and routed them with Cadence NanoRoute 4.10.

 Benchmark Description #FFs #Cells

 Stepper Stepper Motor Drive 25 226

 SASC Simple Asynchronous Serial 117 549

 Controller

 EXU_ECL OpenSparc EXU control unit 351 1460

 Pre_norm Part of FPU 71 1877

 MiniRISC MiniRISC full chip 887 6402

 AC97_ctrl WISHBONE AC 97 Controller 2199 11855

 USB_funct USB function core 1746 12808

 MD5 MD5 full chip 910 13311

 DLX 5-stage pipeline CPU running 2062 14725

 MIPS-Lite ISA

-PCI_bridge32 PCI bridge 3359 16816
+PCI_bridge32 PCI 3359 16816

 AES_core AES Cipher 530 20795

 WB_conmax WISHBONE Conmax IP Core 770 29034

 Alpha 5-stage pipeline CPU running 2917 38299

 Alpha ISA

 Ethernet Ethernet IP core 10544 46771

 DES_perf DES core 8808 98341